-The following article has been updated to reflect the new guidance.
+The following article has been updated to reflect the latest guidance.
 The situation is likely to change further over the coming weeks.
 Please check back here regularly for the latest updates.

-If you are in crisis as a result of these new measures, please contact LUPUS UK by calling 01708 731251 (Mon, Wed or Thur – 9am to 5pm) or emailing email@example.com.
+If you are in crisis, please contact LUPUS UK by calling 01708 731251 (Monday to Friday – 9am to 5pm) or email firstname.lastname@example.org.
 Please note; if you have an urgent medical crisis you should contact 999 or 111 as appropriate.

 What is coronavirus (COVID-19)?